Replay and Tampering Resistance

 Against tampering: Changing any field in the intent — including the parameters — changes the payload hash.
 The execution manager recomputes the expected hash and rejects any request where they don't match.
 Changing the signature field directly is impossible without the signing key.

 Against replay: The idempotency key is recorded on first successful execution.
 A duplicate intent with the same idempotency key is recognized and rejected.
+Track A added durable consumed-set storage so replay protection can survive service restarts when the relevant replay store directory is configured.

 Against stale reuse: The expiration time is part of the signed payload.
 An expired intent cannot be used to authorize execution.